Study guide

 2.

-You have not completed your bachelor studies and re-entered the newly accredited program.
-You want to continue with your original (old) program, but you do not plan to take the State Final Examination in the year of entry.
+You have completed your bachelor’s degree studies unsuccessfully and re-entered the newly accredited programme after the admission procedure.
+You want to continue with your original (old) programme but do not plan to take the State Final Examination in the year of entry.

 You have two options: